 And if you find a place where you don't have an advantage, let's say a small business or something that's discriminating, because that would still exist, don't go there.

-I would say, oh yeah, yeah, there are companies that might discriminate against you, but not big ones, not a fortune 500.
+I would say, oh, yeah, yeah, there are companies that might discriminate against you, but not big ones, not a Fortune 500.

 So go there.

-Just don't go where you think there might be just some discrimination.
+Just don't go where you think there might be some discrimination.

-I'll tell you where to go, and you'll get a job every time.
+I'll tell you where to go and you'll get a job every time.

-How about if you were a young black professional and you wanted to get some mentoring, but you look around and you know, there's there are no other black faces in senior management.
+How about if you were a young black professional and you wanted to get some mentoring, but you look around and there are no other black faces and senior management, do you think you'd have trouble getting a white, a white, let's say, executive of your company to agree to mentor you?

 No, you would not have a trouble getting that.